tobiscr/application-connector-manager/docs/user/02-10-pass-access-token-in-request-header.md

 # Pass an access token in a request header

-Application Connector supports passing the access token directly in the request.
+The Application Gateway service supports passing the access token directly in the request.

 ## Passing the access token